holesch/not-my-board/README.md

 connection to the *Server* open and to tunnel the resources from the *Exporter*.
 It listens on a Unix domain socket for commands from the *Client*.

-The *Client* provides a specification of the *Place* it wants, i.e. which parts it needs (identified by the compatible tags) and where to attach those parts.
+The *Client* provides an import description of the *Place* it wants, i.e. which parts it needs (identified by the compatible tags) and where to attach those parts.
 For example: I need a "Raspberry Pi" and want its USB serial adapter attached to USB port 3-4 and its USB port to 3-5.
 The *Agent* then filters all the exported *Places* based on that description and gives the *Server* a list of the matching candidates.
 As soon as the *Server* reserves one of the candidates, the *Agent* connects directly with the *Exporter* and attaches the resources as requested.

 ## USB/IP